cmenon12/contemporary-choir/README.md

 # Contemporary Choir

-As the Treasurer of [Contemporary Choir](https://exetercontemporarychoir.com/) (a University of Exeter Students' Guild society), I've found myself spending quite a bit of time working with various spreadsheets and data from various different sources.
-As a result, I've started writing scripts to help automate some tasks and ultimately make my life easier.
-In addition, I've also led the team to produce a [website for the society](https://exetercontemporarychoir.com), during which I've been able to draw on and apply skills learnt during my degree as well as learn some new skills (such as domain management and SEO) too.
+When I was the Treasurer of [Contemporary Choir](https://exetercontemporarychoir.com/) (a University of Exeter Students' Guild society), I found myself spending quite a bit of time working with various spreadsheets and data from various different sources.
+As a result, I wrote scripts to help automate some tasks and ultimately make my life easier.
+In addition, I also led the team to produce a [website for the society](https://exetercontemporarychoir.com), during which I was able to draw on and apply skills learnt during my degree as well as learn some new skills (such as domain management and SEO) too.

-This repository currently contains scripts that I've written to automatically download and process our society ledger, and notify me of any new changes via email.
-It's also got some custom HTML that's used on the website, as well as a plugin that I've tweaked myself for our website.
+This repository contains scripts that I wrote to automatically download and process our society ledger, and notify me of any new changes via email.
+It's also got some custom HTML that's used on the website, as well as a plugin that I've tweaked myself for the website.

 *Please note that this repository is managed by me personally as an individual, and not by Contemporary Choir.*